Skip to main content

 • interval_days: Optional refresh interval in days.

 ai_summary is opt-in.
-To use it, add ai_summary to accessors and configure llm.annotation_model in nao_config.yaml.
-When enabled, nao can render databases/ai_summary.md.j2 and call prompt("...") inside that template to generate LLM-based summaries during nao sync.
+To use it, add ai_summary to templates and configure llm.annotation_model in nao_config.yaml.
+When enabled, nao renders databases/ai_summary.md.j2 and calls prompt("...") inside that template to generate LLM-based summaries during nao sync.

 Database Parameters